oasisprotocol/oasis-core-ledger/docs/usage/setup.md

 ## Installing Oasis App on Ledger device

-The recommended way to install the [Oasis App] on your Ledger device is to install it via [Ledger Live]'s Manager.
+The recommended way to install the [Oasis app] on your Ledger device is to install it via [Ledger Live]'s Manager.

 {% hint style="info" %}
-Currently, you will have enable _Developer mode_ by going to _Settings -> Experimental features_, to be able to find the Oasis App in Ledger Live's Manager.
+Currently, you will have enable _Developer mode_ by going to _Settings -> Experimental features_, to be able to find the Oasis app in Ledger Live's Manager.
 {% endhint %}

 {% hint style="warning" %}
-The Oasis App requires an up-to-date firmware on your Ledger device:
+The Oasis app requires an up-to-date firmware on your Ledger device:

 - At least [version 1.6.1] released on Aug 11, 2020 on a Nano S device.
 - At least [version 1.2.4-4] released on Aug 4, 2020 on a Nano X device.